IBS AND STRESS, how it affects your Irritable Bowel Syndrome digestion and ways to reduce symptoms are all discussed below.

-If you have been stressed, you will know that it affects your Irritable Bowel Syndrome.
+If you have been stressed, you'll know that it affects your symptoms.

-But what is it and how can you reduce your levels?
+But what is stress and how can you reduce your levels?

-Stress is your body’s response to mental, physical and emotional loads put on it.
+It is your body’s RESPONSE to mental, physical and emotional loads put on it.

-There are many reasons for this whether exam, work, relationship or financial stress to name but a few.
+There are many reasons for this including exam, work, relationship or financial stress to name but a few.

-With IBS and Stress you also experience worsening of your bowel symptoms, particularly abdominal cramps and diarrhea.
+With IBS and Stress you also experience worsening of your bowel symptoms, particularly abdominal cramps and diarrhoea.

 This theory is based on excessive signals sent to the brain from both external and internal stimuli.